Coastal Link Trail

 Construction is currently underway along the Waterfront Trail in St. Stephen, which will form part of the Coastal Link Trail and will connect directly to the East Coast Greenway at the international border with Calais, Maine.
 As part of this work, existing trail infrastructure will be upgraded with a paved surface, which will improve accessibility and user experience.
 In addition, new trail infrastructure will be created to support safe active transportation.
 It is proposed that a trailhead will be built along this 1.8-kilometre section once work is complete.

-To learn more about the Coastal Link project, click here to download the case for support.
-Or if you would like to learn how you can contribute to Canada’s national Trail, contact Simone Hicken at firstname.lastname@example.org.
+To learn more about the Coastal Link Trail and how you can contribute to this exciting project, please contact Sandra Pimpao at firstname.lastname@example.org.

 All gifts of $1,000 or more will be recognized in St. Stephen once the project is completed.